radiantlogic-v8/documentation-new/documentation/sys-admin-guide/06-security.md

 The default delegated administrator roles and users associated with the RadiantOne Control Panel are located in the cn=config naming context.
 To define a custom password policy for users associated with these roles, select the sub-tree subject and enter cn=config for the location (or any location where the users are located).
 An example is shown below where the passwords for the delegated administrator accounts expire after 5 days.
 ![Custom Password Policy Example](Media/customPwdPolicy.jpg)

->[!note] - if you want a custom password policies to be associated with a specific delegated administrator role, select the "group" subject in the password policy, and click **Choose** to navigate to the group entry that is associated with the role.
+>[!note] If you want a custom password policies to be associated with a specific delegated administrator role, select the "group" subject in the password policy, and click **Choose** to navigate to the group entry that is associated with the role.